 Adults – we do not have a weight restriction to ride KJet but you must be able to fit into one of our life jackets.
 We have a wide variety of life jackets available going up to a maximum size of 4XL.

-Can I ride KJet if I am pregnant?
+Can I go Jet boating with KJet while I am pregnant?

 Unfortunately, pregnant thrill-seekers are unable to ride KJet.